jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

 # Warning

 This project uses Git submodules, and *specifically* has dependencies upon ESP-IDF **v3.x**.
-If you don't know what this means, or why it matters, read every single sentence of the "How to build" section carefully, or it's probably not going to work.
+If you don't know what this means, or why it matters, read every single sentence of the "Prerequisites" and "Download" sections carefully, or it's probably not going to work.

-# How to build
+# Prerequisites

 Follow the directions at https://docs.espressif.com/projects/esp-idf/en/stable/get-started/ to set up your toolchain.